PhilippeR26/Airdrop-for-Starknet/README.md

 **This DAPP has not been audited ; use at your own risks.**

+> [!IMPORTANT]
-> **Stars are highly appreciated!
-Thanks in advance.**
+> Stars are appreciated!

-This repo contains a demo DAPP performing an airdrop in the Starknet network.
+This repo contains a demo DAPP performing an airdrop in the Starknet network, using the new [WalletAPI](https://github.com/PhilippeR26/Starknet-WalletAccount).

-you can launch this DAPP [here](https://airdrop-for-starknet.vercel.app/).
+You can launch this DAPP [here](https://airdrop-for-starknet.vercel.app/).
 It can be used as boiler plate to create your own airdrop.

 ## Tutorial :